 Finally, your branding statement doesn’t want to be too long – more like a tagline really – and it should describe the practice’s unique proposition.
 If we can go back to Starbucks for a moment, they have a slogan that states: ‘Starbucks DoubleShot.
 Bring on the day.’
 In our opinion, that is an extremely effective statement.
 Coming up with your own is not necessarily going to be easy, and its therefore strongly suggested that the whole team brainstorms the possibilities.

 There is, of course, much more to branding as you build your reputation, but these three pointers offer a good starting point.
-For more tips on branding view Les Jones’ video and download his guide here.
+For more tips on branding view Les Jones’ video here.

 From the moment a patient makes contact with the practice, their experience is a fundamental aspect of whether they ultimately agree an implant treatment plan with you, and your customer service must be equal to, if not better than, that of your neighbouring colleagues.

-Implant dentist Sinead McEnhill calls this process of offering patients the best possible experience ‘mindfulness practice’, and she will be speaking on this subject at the BioHorizons upcoming ‘Magic i’ symposium, to be held in London in September.
+Implant dentist Sinead McEnhill calls this process of offering patients the best possible experience ‘mindfulness practice’, and she spoke on this subject at the BioHorizons ‘Magic i’ Symposium, held in London in September.

 She states: ‘Understanding the present from a business to consumer perspective creates opportunity to become the leading implant practice of tomorrow.
 Know where your practice sits in the present and what needs to be addressed to ensure survival of your practice for the years to come.’